carlag-raft/raft-exercise/README.md

    - Write and prioritise a few user stories

 Day 4
-Time: 1 hour
+Time: 2 hours
 Required Attendees: Product Manager, Product Owner, Stakeholders, and Development Team
 Goal: Risks, Rules, Standards, Regulations, and Communications Plan Expectations

-1. Risks
+1. Risks (1 hour)
    - How issues and risks will be dealt with, and by whom
    - Summarize some of the upfront risks and issues of the project
    - Identify any additional risks
-2. Rules, Standards, Regulations
+2. Rules, Standards, Regulations (30 minutes)
    - Review applicable standards
    - Review applicable regulations or laws
    - Review client requirements
    - Review requirements of performing organization(s)
-3. Communications Plan Expectations
+3. Communications Plan Expectations (30 minutes)
     - Participants discuss responsibilities for communicating with those outside the team.
     - Team drafts working agreements for how they will communicate